AlgoTradingHub/theplatform-book/source/reference/types/strings.md

 o)
 ```

-Another way to do generic UTF-8 string unpacking/packing is doing it into/from UTF-8 scalar values.
+Another way to do generic UTF-8 string unpacking/packing is doing it into/from UTF-8 scalar vаlues.
 It results in a vector of 32-bit integers.
 Its usefulness is questionable though.

 ```o
 o)`v`int$"абв"